cemreefe/SimplyMarkdown/README.md

 1. Populate your markdown directory as you wish. **To see an example check out [my personal website](https://github.com/cemreefe/cemreefe.github.io)**.
 1. When you push to your `main` branch, SimplyMarkdown workflow will trigger, and update your `gh-pages` branch.

+## Templates

+Templates are html files that you supply to set the style of your website's pages.
+SimplyMarkdown the following junja template.
+You can create your own template if desired.
+However this is rarely necessary.